-The Circular Economy – How Best-In-Class Businesses Did it Right
+The Circular Economy – What Best-In-Class Businesses Did Right

-The world’s population is predicted to reach 9 billion people by 2030, yet we are already consuming more resources than the planet can provide now.
-Many companies are tackling this problem by embracing the “circular economy”, creating closed material loops to ensure that value isn’t lost at the end of a product’s first life.
+By 2030, the world’s population is estimated to reach over 9 billion people.
+And yet more resources are already being consumed by the current population than the amount the planet can provide now.
+This is where “circular economy” comes in.
+Many companies are embracing this process in order to tackle these problems by creating closed loops for materials they procure to ensure that value isn’t lost at the end of a product’s life cycle.

-For manufacturers, this involves designing products and materials that can easily be deconstructed and reused or recycled.
-For non-manufacturing businesses, it is about purchasing products and materials that are intrinsically reusable or recyclable, and then structuring the business processes in such a way that the highest proportion of materials can be reused or recycled.
+If you are in manufacturing, this involves designing products and materials that can readily be deconstructed and/or reused or recycled.
+For non-manufacturing businesses, it involves purchasing materials and products that are inherently reusable or recyclable, and then designing the business processes so that the highest proportion of materials can be reused or recycled.

 The reason for its growing popularity is that adherence to the circular economy is beneficial not just to the environment, but also to the financial performance of the businesses that adhere to its concepts.